Extracurricular Activities for High School Students Interested in Engineering

 Odyssey of the Mind is a long-running creative problem-solving tournament that takes place at all levels, from classroom to global.
 Students can get involved as early as elementary school, and STEM skills will be integrated with performance, arts, and history.

-Students in previous projects have turned Pandora's Box into a video game, created robotic pets, built original team-made vehicles, and even conducted detective work.
-It’s a great way to flex your creative juices and explore some exciting new projects!
+In past projects, students have transformed Pandora's Box into a video game, designed robotic pets, constructed unique team-created vehicles, and even dabbled in detective work.
+It's an awesome opportunity to let your creativity flow and dive into some thrilling new projects!

 Conclusion